rabbitmq/rabbitmq-oauth2-tutorial/use-cases/keycloak.md

 `make stop-keycloak`

-# Notes about setting up KeyCloak from scratch
+# Notes about setting up Keycloak from scratch

 The following sections explain the steps carried out to configure the Keycloak server used by this use case and whose configuration is stored under `conf/keycloak/import/test-realm.json`.